-- Certificate Oriented Training Program: On Successful completion of the course and completion of Assessment - The training methodology ensures a balance between theoretical concept delivery and emphasis on application of concepts through latest training pedagogical processes.
+- Certificate Oriented Training Program: On Successful completion of the course and completion of Assessment organized by the Centre. - The training methodology ensures a balance between theoretical concept delivery and emphasis on application of concepts through latest training pedagogical processes.

 Placement F.Y.
 2019-'20